 Stay clear of your ex on social media, including Facebook and Instagram, etc.

 Only post happy, upbeat updates online.
 Only talk about positive events.
 About the good work you are doing.
-Don’t speak about relationships, or of what you regret.
-Keep that personal.
+Don’t speak about relationships, pain, or of what you regret.
+Keep that private.
 You want your ex to question their decision, to have doubts.
 So show them your calm side.

 Don’t enter a rebound relationship during this time.
 If your ex does?
 Remember that dating before you are ready will turn that relationship into a source of pain and misery.
 Ergo, don’t be jealous.
 It won’t last.
-And, it actually reveals your ex is not over you.
+It reveals your ex is not over you.

 Many coaching clients wanted to break the silence.
-And, I have to be firm.
+And I have to be firm.
 But those who stick with it win more than those who don’t.
 And I remind them of that.
 Take from that what you will.
-So, recognize the difference between what you want and what you need…
+So, recognise the difference between what you want and what you need…

-Last, imagine the strength you will have when you look back at this time months from now.
-People will admire your ability to maintain distance!
+Last, imagine the strength you will have looking back at this time months from now.
+People will admire your ability to maintain distance.

 Let me recap, and throw in a few extra tips for good measure: